hamzaouiii/cubrel-move/FEATURES.md

 Layout config per module specifies fields by name and includes display metadata (label translation key, readonly flag, required flag, sortable flag).

+Saving a `record` layout is rejected server-side if it drops a field that's `required` (and not `readonly` or calculated) — `LayoutManagerController::assertRequiredFieldsPresent()` checks that every such field still appears somewhere across the layout's sections (excluding the line-items/attendees sections) before persisting, returning a validation error listing the missing fields' labels. `LayoutRecordEditor.vue` mirrors this client-side by refusing to remove a required field's column in the first place.

 Within the `record` layout editor, a module's "Line Items" section (`has_line_items: true`) embeds its own `LayoutListEditor` instance, letting admins pick and reorder which `line_items` module fields appear as table columns — a separate field pool from the host module's own fields.

 ---